 Strategy 1: Late Payment Reminders / Warning Letters (Combined with Credit Reporting Information)

 The first strategy combines a letter with the late payment fee added to the HOA’s monthly billing statement to the homeowner.
 Most HOAs charge between 5 and 10% late fee for a delinquent assessment.
 When combined with a statement in the letter regarding the potential negative impact on a homeowner’s credit rating if a payment is not received in time, the association will see a marked increase in on-time payments.
-This strategy is straightforward, low-impact (concerning time and stress) and yields high returns (more promptly paid assessments).
+This strategy of HOAs reporting delinquency payments is straightforward, low-impact (concerning time and stress) and yields high returns (more promptly paid assessments).

 If a homeowner has not paid his debt within a prescribed time frame, the HOA may not only report them to the credit reporting agency but begin formulating a series of warning letters.
 The first letter may once again include the fact that the homeowner has been reported to a credit reporting agency, creating the first strike against them.
 This may be all it takes before the attempt to collect moves on to a second warning letter.
 At this point, the HOA may inform the homeowner that a lien may follow until such debt has been resolved.
 The homeowner would then not only need to settle the debt but the price of placing a lien on the property.
 If a third warning letter is necessary, it usually includes language regarding the consequences of non-payment: legal action, and, as a last resort, foreclosure.